Getting to Know Different Types of Floral

 How to Style Your Patio Area

-Spring is in the air, so it’s time to start looking at getting that outdoor patio area prepped and looking cookout, bonfire, and party ready!
-Bring your style outdoors with our outside- approved pillows.
-Designed to be U/V fade resistant, durable, water resistant, and stain resistant, their plushness and eclectic fabric options will keep your patio space comfortable and on-trend for seasons to come.
+Spring is in the air, so it’s time to start getting that outdoor patio area prepped and looking cookout, bonfire, and party ready!
+Bring your style outdoors with our outside-approved pillows.
+Designed to be U/V fade resistant, durable, water resistant, and stain resistant, our collection of durable and eclectic outdoor throw pillow options will keep your patio space comfortable and on-trend for seasons to come.

 Keep it cool and coastal with our Halifax, Hancock, and Brinestone throw pillows.
-Pair with big stripes and bright red, beiges, and blues for the perfect maritime theme patio.
-Pair one solid pillow with one patterned on each side of a couch, or one of each on a chair, for that polished designer look.
+Pair with big stripes and bright reds, beiges, and blues for the perfect nautical-themed patio.
+Pair one solid pillow with one patterned on each side of a couch, or one of each on a chair, for some stylish asymmetry.

 For a fun, summery vibe, the Highland, Yamka, and Hilo pillows are the perfect touch.
-Colorful with fun patterns, they’re also the perfect choice when one pillow needs to do the job of many- especially in a small outdoor space like a balcony, or somewhere that just needs that little bit of summer flair.
+Colorful with fun patterns, they’re also the perfect choice when one pillow needs to do the job of many- especially in a small outdoor space like a balcony, or anywhere that just needs that little bit of summer flair!

 Keep it classic and simple with stripes, solids, or timeless herringbone with the Underwood, Cambridge, and Edythe throw pillows.
 A friend to other patterns and prints, these selections would have a tough time not suiting your pre-existing decor!
 Suitable with almost any patio furniture, decor style, and personal taste, these tried-and-true pieces will be with you for seasons to come.